 Diarrheal diseases, or scours, are more common in young kids.
 In addition to coccidia, other causes include colibacillus such as Escherichia coli (E. coli), worms, salmonella, and viruses.
 Symptoms vary with the cause but, in general, are anorexia, high temperature, weakness, and watery or pasty feces.
 Good sanitation, housing, and management are the primary methods to prevent diarrhea.
 Treatment includes antibiotics, intestinal astringents (bolus or fluid to decrease contractions), and fluid and electrolyte therapy.

-Individual herds may have a high incidence of specific diseases, such as foot rot, caseous lymphadenitis (CL—abscesses of lymph nodes, primarily in the head and heck region), caprine arthritis and encephalitis (CAE), or other infectious diseases.
+Individual herds may have a high incidence of specific diseases, such as foot rot, caseous lymphadenitis (CL—abscesses of lymph nodes, primarily in the head and neck region), caprine arthritis and encephalitis (CAE), or other infectious diseases.
 Owners should contact their veterinarian promptly before the disease has a chance to spread to other animals in the herd.
 In lactating herds, it is critical to promptly treat mastitis before it spreads to others in the herd.
 Additional control measures for mastitis are listed later in this publication.

 Each dairy goat herder should have an annual calendar listing approximate times and ages when certain activities should be performed to maximize profits.
 This annual calendar should begin with the pregnant doe at 40 to 90 days prior to kidding.
 The dry period should be considered the beginning of the next lactation.
 The following calendar is an example of one arrangement of dairy goat health practices on a farm.